lmccart/the-changing-room/README.md

 * `logs/` holds all console and chat logs.
 Log files are rolled over daily. [log4js-node](https://github.com/log4js-node/log4js-node) handles the logging.
 * `automate/` holds script files for installation boot. [multibrowse](https://github.com/foxxyz/multibrowse) is used to open full-screen browser windows over multiple monitor setups.
 * `server.js` is the main server file
+* `dist/` holds the served html/js/css files after they have been compiled by webpack.

 ## Overview
 * This software is designed to work without outside internet connection.
 Server and all clients will be on the same LAN.